 Although many in Spain would claim that sangria is just a tourist drink, it is native to Iberia, which includes Spain, and Portugal.
 It normally consists of a combination of red wine, fruit, sugar, and spirits.
 If you stick to those basic ingredients, there isn’t a “wrong” way to mix up a batch.
 If it tastes good, that’s all that matters.

 If you let the longer sangria sit for a while before drinking, it will become smooth and mellow.
 A full day is best, but if that’s impossible, give it a minimum of two hours to meld.
 Use large, heavy, juicy oranges and lemons for the best flavor.
 Doubling or tripling the recipe is fine.

-My old sangria recipe was lost in a move, but this one adapted from Cooks Illustrated is excellent – though minus the cognac I used to add.
-I’ve made a few changes to suit my palate.
+My old sangria recipe was lost in a move, but this one is excellent – though in the interest in the survival of our species, is minus the cognac I used to add.

 - 2 large oranges, one sliced, one juiced

 - ¼ cup brandy

 - 1 bottle inexpensive fruity red wine.
 I generally go with a Spanish red, such as a Tempranillo

 - Add sliced orange and lemon and sugar to large pitcher; mash gently with wooden spoon until fruit releases some juice, but is not totally crushed, and sugar dissolves.
 If you crush it too much, your sangria will taste pithy.

 - Stir in orange juice, Triple Sec, and wine; refrigerate for at least 2, and up to 36, hours.

 - Before serving, add 6 to 8 ice cubes and stir briskly, and add a splash of club soda to give a bit of effervescence.
 Serve immediately.